defkev/zenbot/README.md

-    --max_slippage_pct <pct>        avoid selling at a slippage pct above this float --rsi_periods <periods>         number of periods to calculate RSI at --poll_trades <ms>              poll new trades at this interval in ms --disable_stats                 disable printing order stats
+    --max_slippage_pct <pct>        avoid selling at a slippage pct above this float --rsi_periods <periods>         number of periods to calculate RSI at --poll_trades <ms>              poll new trades at this interval in ms --currency_increment <amount>   Currency increment, if different than the asset increment; e.g. 0.000001 --disable_stats                 disable printing order stats
     --reset_profit                  start new profit calculation from 0 --debug                         output detailed debug info